apollographql/router/NEXT_CHANGELOG.md

   ```
 ## 🐛 Fixes

+- **Early return a better error when introspection is disabled** [PR #751](https://github.com/apollographql/router/pull/751)

+  Instead of returning an error coming from the query planner, we are now returning a proper error explaining that the introspection has been disabled.

 - **Accept arrays in keys for subgraph joins** [PR #822](https://github.com/apollographql/router/pull/822)

   The router is now accepting arrays as part of the key joining between subgraphs.

 ## 🛠 Maintenance

+- **Switch web server framework from `warp` to `axum`** [PR #751](https://github.com/apollographql/router/pull/751)

+  The router is now running by default with an [axum](https://github.com/tokio-rs/axum/) web server instead of `warp`.

 ## 📚 Documentation